Helia Garrido Hull

 Mental Health, Disability Law and Public Policy Seminar

-Helia Garrido Hull is an Associate Professor of Law at Barry University Dwayne O. Andreas School of Law.
+Helia Garrido Hull is an Associate Professor of Law and the Coordinator of the Student Professionalism Enhancement Program at Barry University Dwayne O. Andreas School of Law.
 She has also served as the Associate Dean for Student Affairs and the Associate Dean for Academic Affairs.

 Professor Hull is a member of the Florida Bar and began her legal career practicing in the area of disability law, specializing in cases involving violations of the Americans with Disabilities Act.
 She also focused her practice on mental health law.
 Being consistently committed to public service, she was selected as one of ten Florida Bar Public Service Fellows while in law school.
-Currently, she serves as the Chair of the Board of Directors of the Advocacy Center for Persons with Disabilities, Inc. The Advocacy Center is charged under both federal law and the Florida Governor’s Executive Order to advocate the legal, human and civil rights of individuals with disabilities in Florida.
+She served on the Board of Directors of the Advocacy Center for Persons with Disabilities, Inc. for over twelve years, including two years as the chairperson.
+The Advocacy Center (renamed Disability Rights Florida) is charged under both federal law and the Florida Governor’s Executive Order to advocate the legal, human and civil rights of individuals with disabilities in Florida.